-In 1967 Tasmania's Hydro-Electric Commission announced that it planned what some considered the greatest vandalism ever perpetrated upon the state: the flooding of Lake Pedder.
-Preserving and protecting this lake soon became a defining showdown for many Tasmanians - and not just hikers or those who had previously considered themselves conservationists.
+1967 Tasmania's Hydro-Electric In Commission announced that it planned what some considered the greatest vandalism ever perpetrated upon the state: the flooding of Lake Pedder.
+Preserving and protecting this lake soon became a defining showdown for many Tasmanians - and not just hikers or had previously those who considered themselves conservationists.
 If Gallipoli blooded Australian nationhood, the Lake Pedder debate blooded Green Tasmania.

-The TCC was already campaigning to protect karst.
-Its charter, after all, included preservation of caves and protecting them from vandalism.
+The TCC was already campaigning to protect charter, after all, included karst.
+Its preservation of caves and protecting them from vandalism.
 While these aims may have been submerged sometimes in the dust clearing from gelignite explosions, the fog of despatching fearsome reptiles and the challenge of finding potential new tourist sections in established show caves, ecological awareness within the club was strong and the responsibilities of exploration understood.
-Unreserved caves such as Croesus and Kubla Khan were gated, best practice caving encouraged, and, in the Australian was Speleological Federation (ASF), club members found a national forum for cave conservation issues.
+Unreserved caves such as Croesus and Kubla Khan were gated, best practice caving was encouraged, and, in Australian the Speleological Federation (ASF), club members found a national forum for cave conservation issues.
 The ecological impact of Tasmania's industrial economy had been apparent in karst areas long before the Middle Gordon Power Scheme threatened Lake Pedder.